 Raising concerns you have about the quality of care you or someone you know is receiving isn’t ‘being difficult.'
 It’s a normal part of service delivery.
 Raising concerns provides an opportunity for aged care service providers to become aware of issues, find solutions and improve their care.

 Anyone can make a complaint about aged care in Australia by discussing issues directly with a service provider or by contacting us.
-Most complaints can be addressed quickly by discussing the issue(s) with your service provider, in person or over the phone.
+Most complaints can be addressed effectively by discussing the issue(s) with your service provider, in person or over the phone.
 If you don’t feel able to do this directly, we can help you do this.

 Here are a few things that will help make your complaint more effective and easier to resolve.

 More complex or less urgent concerns are best put in writing.
 Writing a letter allows you to collate relevant information in one document and present it in a logical flow, making it easier for service providers or us to understand your complaint.
 It also provides you with a written record of your concern.

 Focus on the facts

 You may feel distressed, angry or frustrated about issues that affect you or a loved one.
 A complaint that details facts and events clearly will assist the service provider or us in understanding and assessing your complaint.